eaperkowski/2025_TT_psf/logs/TT25_activities_log.md

 # Trillium Trail Plant-Soil Feedback Experiment Daily Activities Log

+## Friday 1/17
+ - Evan and Monika, found chamber 5 to be at 30degC, treatments "yellow"(PlantW-SoilNW-FungNW) and "purple"(PlantNW-SoilW-FungW), and "purple_blue" (PlantNW-SoilW-FungWsterile) impacted and moved to other working chambers
+ - Monika verified tags
+   - Maianthemum: all accounted for
+   - Trillium: missing individual "762", have an extra individual "6884 Tri 6W-19"

+## Thursday 1/16
+ - Evan, Monika, and Ava moved all Maianthemum up to the growth chambers for overwintering (chambers 1 - 5)
+ - Evan, Monika, and Ava gave all plants 100 mL of tap water
+ - Chambers with Maianthemum programed to: "TT-Mai"

+## Monday 1/13
+ - Evan and Monika gave all plants 100 mL of tap water before TT summit meeting

 ## Friday 1/10
  - Evan and Monika gave all plants 100 mL of tap water